akikuno/DAJIN2/docs/BED_COORDINATE_USAGE.md

 ## Overview

-DAJIN2 now supports specifying genomic coordinates via BED files using the `--genome-coordinate` option.
-This allows users to provide precise genomic coordinates without needing to rely on UCSC BLAT lookup.
+DAJIN2 now supports specifying genomic coordinates via BED files using the `-b/--bed` option (or `--genome-coordinate` for backward compatibility).
+This allows users to provide precise genomic coordinates without needing to rely on UCSC BLAT lookup, and enables offline operation when the external servers (UCSC Genome Browser and GGGENOME) are unavailable.

 ## Usage